|Warning: viewers may find some images disturbing|

 Addressing Assad by his first name, Erdogan said: “Bashar, you who have thousands of people in jail, must find the culprits and punish them.”

-Al Jazeera's Amin said: "This [remark] is not coming out of the blue we are seeing pressure mounting from all sides."
+Our correspondent said: “This [remark] is not coming out of the blue we are seeing pressure mounting from all sides.”

 Authorities blame armed groups for the violence, saying at least 1,100 soldiers and police have been killed since the uprising broke out in March.